suit-wg/information-model/draft-ietf-suit-information-model.md

 ### USER_STORY.MFST.IMG: Payload in Manifest {#user-story-mfst-img}

-As an operator of a constrained network, I would like to be able to send a small payload in the same packet as the manifest so that I can reduce network traffic.
+As an operator of devices on a constrained network, I would like the manifest to be able to include a small payload in the same packet so that I can reduce network traffic.

 Satisfied by: [REQ.USE.PAYLOAD](#req-use-payload)